220110-Java-React-Enterprise/Curriculum-Notes/project specs/p2-team4-spec.md

 BB&J allows users to compare the pricing and availability of hotels in order to book the best option.
 Photos and reviews are provided to the user giving them all the information they need.
 After staying, users can then write their own reviews.
-Adminstrators can add or remove hotels.
+Administrators can add or remove hotels.
-Adminstrators are able to view all of their bookings and cancel them if needed.
+Administrators are able to view all of their bookings and cancel them if needed.
 We utilize API's provided by Rapid API. (https://www.rapidapi.com/)

 ### Minimum Viable Product